Part-time-Dan/mod13-EcommerceBackend-DanWilson/README.md

 - http://<area>localhost:3001/api/categories/
 - http://<area>localhost:3001/api/tags/
-- http://<area>localhost:3001/api/products/ (Note: POST and PUT methods were provided as starter code for this assignment)
+- http://<area>localhost:3001/api/products/ (Note: POST and PUT methods were provided as starter code for "products")

 A 200 status with JSON objects or messages should be returned in the Preview window.
 For "GET by id", PUT and DELETE methods, include the id number as the search parameter after the last slash in the address (Example- to DELETE category id: 4 "Hats", address should appear as: DEL http://<area>localhost:3001/api/categories/4).